Bondora Go & Grow Review Summary

 Bondora's support got back to us within a few minutes.
 All of our questions regarding assignment agreements have been resolved.
 We will monitor the quality of Bondora's support and update our Bondora review accordingly.

-If you are just starting with P2P lending and you’re having a hard time answering all of your questions, Bondora's blog and their FAQ section is a good resource that will expand your knowledge around Bondora's products.
+Suppose you are starting with P2P lending and you’re having difficulty answering all of your questions.
+In that case, Bondora's blog and their FAQ section is a good resource that will expand your knowledge about Bondora's products.

 If you want to learn more about P2P lending, head to our P2P lending academy to expand your know-how within the P2P lending space.